 While it may not have lasted as long as Matt Groening’s other animation The Simpsons, Futurama still has a strong fanbase to this day.
 The show follows slacker Phillip J Fry who is cryogenically frozen and wakes up in the 31st Century, where he works for an interplanetary delivery system with the one-eyed Leela and robot Bender.
 Much like Family Guy, Futurama was cancelled a few seasons in – but triumphantly returned with four films and two more seasons to wrap things up.

 A sensation when it first aired, Glee follows a high school music group and their passionate teacher.
 Hitting the right balance between musical performances and teen drama, at its peak the show attracted huge guest stars such as Gwyneth Paltrow, Britney Spears and Demi Lovato.
 It wasn’t just the TV show that was successful – over 11 million Glee albums and 36 million Glee singles have been sold.

 Still going strong in its 17th season, TV juggernaut Grey’s Anatomy has consistently received critical and audience acclaim since it began all the way back in 2005.
 Featuring a starry ensemble cast including Ellen Pompeo, Sandra Oh and Patrick Dempsey, the show follows surgical interns as they grow into seasoned doctors while also balancing their personal lives.

-The last Marvel TV series before the more MCU-focused Disney+ series began, the somewhat darker Helstrom follows the children of a serial killer as they hunt down and terrorise the worst of humanity.
-Originally planned to cross over with a now-cancelled Ghost Rider series, Helstrom is now a standalone series for those who like their superhero shows on the darker side.
+Another superhero-related show, the somewhat darker Helstrom follows the children of a serial killer as they hunt down and terrorise the worst of humanity.
+Originally planned to cross over with a now-cancelled Ghost Rider series, Helstrom is now a standalone series for those who like their superpowered shows on the darker side.